 Use Child Library.
-It has nice sunlight, big open tables, permanent reference collections of important criticism and scholarly editions, helpful graduate students and, on Fridays from 9am-1pm, we hope you attend the Thesis Writer Hours.
+It has nice sunlight, big open tables, permanent reference collections of important criticism and scholarly editions, helpful graduate students and, on Fridays from 9am - 1pm, you can join other seniors for Thesis Writer Hours.

 Have fun.
 No, really.
 Nobody enjoys every part of the thesis process: it's demanding, sometimes grueling (especially if you let yourself get off-track and have to do too much writing late in the game).
 But it's also supposed to be fascinating, enlightening, a chance at intellectual discovery.
 Let us know how we can help make it so.